Upheavals and maturity

 Basically, as an infographic designer, graphic designer, developer and Web designer, programmer-analyst, Lead Designer, commercial, project manager, editorialist-analyst, artistic director and technical director.

-This resulted in regular loss of motivation and mistrust by my superiors, colleagues, collaborators, partners and service providers regarding the projects they managed.
+This resulted in regular loss of motivation and mistrust by my superiors, colleagues, collaborators, partners and service providers regarding the projects they usually managed.

 Aware of these problems, I have therefore been constantly developing more efficient tools and methodologies over the years.
-Knowing that everything remains perfectible and time-consuming in the digital world, we naturally had to find the balance between feasibility, time management, control of adequate resources... and the initial achievement of objectives.
+Knowing that everything remains perfectible and time-consuming in the digital world, I naturally had to find the right balance between feasibility, time management, control of adequate resources... and the initial achievement of objectives.